isomerpages/moe-gongshangpri/news/2024/_posts/2024-08-06-post-Alumni Visiting On Teachers' Day 2024.md

 <p>Entry into the school premises will be <strong>by registration only</strong>.
 Teachers will leave school by 12 noon for a staff event thereafter.</p>
 <p>Please pass on this message to any former pupils who wish to visit their
+teachers.</p>
+<p>Please pass on this message to any former pupils who wish to visit their
 teachers</p>